Out of the Dark Ages, Now Online:

 The IMB incorporates articles published in periodicals and in conference proceedings, collected essays, Festschriften and exhibition catalogues published world wide.

-Users can access the International Medieval Bibliography from the front page of the Libraries website, either through IRIS or by following one of the following paths from the Indexes and Databases pages:
+Users can access the International Medieval Bibliography from the front page of the Libraries website, either through Library Catalog or by following one of the following paths from the Indexes and Databases pages:

 Posted March 15, 2004